 Dr. Luke Jorgensen

 Luke is currently the Artistic Director of the Tufts University Children’s Theatre.
-Recent productions he has directed at Tufts University include Noises Off and Six Degrees of Separation.
-At Boston College Luke serves as a director and consultant the First Year Experience.
-He is also the faculty advisor for My Mother’s Fleabag.
+Recent productions he has directed at Tufts University include Noises Off, The Pillowman, Six Degrees of Separation, and The Arabian Nights.

 At Boston College Luke services as the director and consultant for the First Year Experience, and he is also the faculty advisor for My Mother’s Fleabag, and Hello Shovelhead!
 Luke has also directed various productions at BC, including A Midsummer Night’s Dream, Picasso at the Lapin Agile, Moliere’s The Flying Doctor, and The Forced Marriage, The Crucible, The King Stag, Metamorphoses (Winner of a KCACTF Ensemble Award), and Codemonkey (which he also wrote).
 Codemonkey was a semi-finalist in the NY Musical Theatre New Works selection process.